Why machines are better than humans at work is a sensitive topic. But an important topic we need to discuss and understand.

 The crust will be perfectly designed down to the last millimeter.
-And the taste will always be mouthwatering good.
+The taste will always be mouthwatering good too.

 But the productivity of humans falls off fast over the length of a day.
 That’s why these sugary highly caffeinated drinks are so popular.

-Yes, those energy drinks that you see stacked across every cashier aisle in the grocery store.
+Yes, those energy drinks you see stacked across every cashier aisle in the grocery store.

-Marketing tells us to slam an energy drink mid-day, and we can increase our productivity.
-Otherwise, we’ll have 100 different looking apple pies by the end of the day.
+Marketing tells us to slam an energy drink mid-day to increase our productivity.
+Otherwise, humans would bake 100 different-looking apple pies by end of the workday.
 Half will be missing their apples too.

 #4 Machines don’t need external motivation

-Machines don’t need Tony Robbins motivating them.
-They don’t need motivational Youtube videos to get them going to start their day.
+Machines don’t need Tony Robbins, or motivational Youtube videos to start their day.

 Once you turn on a machine, it’s “go time”.

-Even more, you don’t need all this bloated management when it comes to machines.
+Even more, you don’t need bloated management when it comes to machines.
 Think of managers who constantly need to motivate their employees.

 They give small pep talks on quarterly goals.
-And make promises to instill fear and pride.
+Also, they make promises to instill fear and pride.

 Forget all that.
 Machines will do what they’re programmed to do from day 1.
 They don’t need an ounce of extra motivation.

-And as we learned, they’ll do their work whether in hot sunny Santa Barbara.
-Or in the middle of Siberia in the middle of a nuclear war.
+They’ll do their work whether in hot sunny Santa Barbara or in the middle of Siberia with a nuclear war going on.

 #5 Age is just a number when it comes to machines